-Celeste M. Wagner is a doctoral student and CARGC fellow at the Center for Advanced Research in Global Communication (CARGC) at the same institution.
+María Celeste Wagner is a doctoral student at Annenberg and a fellow at the Center for Advanced Research in Global Communication (CARGC) at the same institution.